LaserFR/LaserFR/tests/readme.md

    - Place the images in denylist in the `db_data_dir` directory (e.g., data/I-100).

 3. **Run the Script**:
-   - Execute the script in a Python environment:
+   - Execute the script in the IDE.

-     ```bash
-     python dodgings.py
-     ```
-   - the final results are saved to `results/id_dodging.csv` and `results/db_dodging.csv` for identity dodging and database dodging, respectively.
+   - The final results are saved to `results/id_dodging.csv` and `results/db_dodging.csv` for identity dodging and database dodging, respectively.

 ## Example of How to Use the Code